The Modern Day Definition of Capability

 There are people who are struggling with this single thought right now, “To kill or not to kill myself?”

 Isn’t that pathetic?
 They should try to distract themselves.
 Fill their time with sports, the endorphins will help.
 Immerse themselves in hobbies, pleasant activities are good for you.
 See some friends, we are social creatures.
 Do something, anything, except lie there drenched in the excrement of self pity.

 But the fact that they haven’t ended their life yet is one hell of an amazing feat.
 You may or may not ever comprehend their level of physical or mental pain, but there is a boiling point.
 The word ‘clinging’ sounds feeble; it is often associated with infants or children attached to their mothers.
 But have you ever tried clinging onto life when pain is all there is?
 When there might be nothing left to live for?
 When life has lost all meaning?

 Capability is to pursue life, but sometimes that means focussing inwards and not pushing outwards.
 To preserve yourself and survive.
 Especially when your body is at civil war, and your mind is a traitor playing tricks.
-To lie there in all your defeat and hopelessness, while clinging onto life for no clear reason.
+To lie there in all your defeat and hopelessness, whilst clinging onto life for no clear reason.
 If that isn’t capability, then I don’t know what is.

 For More Insight:

 - Are Mental Illnesses Caused by “Chemical Imbalances?” (article on Pete Earley): https://is.gd/3mSfjJ